Get your mom something amazing this year

-There are probably a lot of different kinds of moms in your life — besides your own mother, you may know and care about women who are expecting their first child, women who have just joined the mommy club for the first time or have many years of experience under their belts.
+It's approaching the last minute to find the best gifts for Mom in time for Hanukkah and Christmas, but it doesn't have to appear as though you waited until the eleventh hour to find the perfect presents to buy.
+This holds true for all the different types of mothers who may be in your life besides your own — perhaps you know an expecting or first-time mommy or a mom who deserves a little bit of extra recognition.
 No matter what kind of mother you're shopping for, you should be able to find some great gift ideas here.

-I'm a working mom with two kids, so I have some insight into the perfect gift for your momma.
-Allow me to be your guide and share some ideas for thoughtful gifts and stocking stuffers for the many types of moms -- from first-time moms to grandmas -- in your life.
+I'm a working mom with two kids, so I have some insight into finding great gift ideas for your momma.
+Allow me to be your guide and share some ideas for thoughtful gifts and stocking stuffers for all the special mothers in your life.

 Pumping is not glamorous or perfect.
 Most pumps have mom tethered to a wall outlet, requiring privacy for 30 minutes as bottles dangle from a bra.
 And she has to repeat this foolishness multiple times a day.
 The Willow pump is battery powered, spill proof, and hides inside a bra, letting moms pump anywhere (even while they travel), at anytime.
 And it works.
 I have a 5-month-old baby (and 3-year-old toddler) and this has saved my sanity, letting me pump while commuting, cooking dinner, reading a book or playing on the floor with my kids.
 Dads, this also makes your world better: You can go out with your lady without her stressing about rushing home to pump in private.

 Yes, it's expensive at $500.
-But it can make mom's life easier during this exhausting stage of child-rearing.
+But it is a great gift that can make mom's life easier during this exhausting stage of child-rearing.
 And when mom is happy, everyone is happy.

+Read more: Best last-minute gifts for 2019: Gift cards, Netflix, Disney Plus and more

 Is mom's phone out of battery again?
 Maybe it's because she didn't get a chance to charge it because her to-do list -- between the perfect Baby Shark song-a-thon, reading a book on her phone, and uploading the quarterly presentation to her team over Slack -- is completely out of control.
 She's doing 10 million things, and she hasn't even had a good night's sleep, for pete's sake!
 Why don't you help cut her some slack with this perfect travel charger she can pop in her purse?
 We guarantee anything that makes keeping her phone charged easy is going to be a win as a thoughtful gift.
 This power bank set has enough juice to recharge a phone three times, ensuring it's going to be one of mom's favorite gifts.